kuro-nami/tailiwnd-setup/Tailwind.md

 ## How to setup Tailwind CSS (Make sure you have downloaded latest version of node.js: https://nodejs.org/en)

 Step 1: Create folder with name "src" and add index.html and script.js and input.css files to it.
-(Make sure PostCSS Language Support Extension and Tailwind CSS Intellisense Extension are enabled, if they are not downloaded,download them.)
+(Make sure PostCSS Language Support Extension and Tailwind CSS Intellisense Extension are enabled, if they are not downloaded, download them.)

 Step 2: Open Terminal (Ctrl+`) and paste the following command and pressenter (you will have to wait a few seconds for it to install packages):